Skip links

 Neurodivergent people may not prefer or need certain aspects of a relationship that may otherwise be common for a neurotypical person.
 For example, some autistic individuals may not require as much social interaction and may prefer spending more time alone.
 If an extroverted parent prefers frequent social interaction while their autistic child prefers spending a lot of time alone, they may feel dissatisfied in the parent-child relationship and/or misinterpret their child’s social nature.
 As a result, they may push the child to engage in social activities, which the child may dislike or even resent.

 Another example might be a neuro-blended couple, in which one partner has anxiety and the other has ADHD.
 A vacation that involves a significant amount of time lounging on a beach may not appeal equally to these two partners.
 The anxious partner may prefer such a vacation to feel relaxed, whereas the ADHDer may find that ‘doing nothing’ on the beach sounds incredibly boring.
-This can lead to feelings of isolation and resentment for both partners, or misunderstandings about the relationship if not reframed.
+This can lead to feelings of isolation and resentment for both partners, or misunderstandings about the relationship.

 A couple smiles while on a picnic together on a sunny day.
 This could represent the bonds cultivated after working with an online therapist in Los Angeles, CA. Search for a neurodiversity-affirming therapist in Los Angeles, CA and how empath therapy in Los Angeles, CA can help.